 Check out our article and experience here for more detailed information: Among Switzerland’s Tallest Waterfalls – Seerenbach.

 Giessbachfälle (Giessbach Falls)

-Giessbach Falls are located in Brienz, just above Lake Brienz.
+Giessbach Falls are located near Brienz, just above Lake Brienz.
 The 14 tiers cascade down to the turquoise waters of Lake Brienz.
 You can walk under these beautiful waterfalls safely due to the prepared path.

 From Grandhotel Giessbach, you can walk quickly to the Giessbach Falls.

 If you would like to read more about Giessbach Falls, check out our article Giessbach Falls Near Interlaken, Switzerland.

 Rofflaschlucht (Roffla Gorge)

 The Roffla Waterfall is located in the Roffla Gorge.
 Similar to Giesbachfalls, you can safely walk under it.
 Located in Andeer, in the canton of Grisons (Graubünden), it is not that well-known.

 There’s no difficulty reaching Roffla Waterfall.
 There is something soothing about this place and its soothing emerald green or light blue waters, quite reminiscent of the Verzasca waters.